-Restorative Practices, sometimes referred to as Restorative Justice, is a framework for building community and for responding to challenging behavior through authentic dialogue.
+Restorative Practices in school, sometimes referred to as Restorative Justice, is a framework for building community and for responding to challenging behavior through authentic dialogue.
 Restorative Practices shift the conversation between teachers and students to be less punishment-oriented and to offer an opportunity for all people affected by an action to have dialogue about how to make things right and restore the classroom community.

 Here are 5 ideas to help you bring Restorative Practices into your classroom:

 - Restorative Circles

 - Problem-Solving Anchor Chart

 Mindfulness is the ability to be fully present and aware of where you are and what you are doing.
 Mindfulness allows students to become more self-aware with classmates and teachers.
 It also increases focus, and reduces stress and anxiety.
 Mindfulness practice involves sitting quietly for a few minutes and focusing on your breath.
 It can be guided with words, assisted with calming music, or completely silent.
 There are many resources to encourage mindfulness for children including Mindfulness for Children by Annaka Harris and Go Noodle.
 There are also several apps including Smiling Mind, Headspace, Calm, and Three Good Things to help with Mindfulness in the classroom.